TehFlaminTaco/Funky3/Documentation/Metatables.md

 ## Call
 `call` is a metamethod that is called when a variable is called as a function.
 It takes the arguments: `table`, `args...`.

+## Dispose
+`dispose` is called after the body of a `using` statement is fully evaulated.
+This is useful for ensuring cleanup occurs.